EckoTan0804/wowchemy-blog/content/programming/python/best-practice/pre-commit.md

 - pycodestyle
 - Ned Batchelder's McCabe script.

-A good pratice to customized flake8 checking is to define custom configurations in `setup.cfg` and specify its path with `--args` in `.pre-commit-config.yaml`:
+A good practice to customized flake8 checking is to define custom configurations in `setup.cfg` and specify its path with `--args` in `.pre-commit-config.yaml`:

 `setup.cfg`